polterguy/hyper-ide/README.md

 ## Installation (Binaries on Linux)

-[Read more here](https://github.com/polterguy/phosphorusfive/releases), but basically there's a shell script that automates the entire process of installing both Mono, Apache mod_mon, Phosphorus Five, and Hyper IDE on a Linux/Apache server.
+[Read more here](https://github.com/polterguy/phosphorusfive/releases), but basically there's a shell script that automates the entire process of installing both Mono, Apache mod_mono, Phosphorus Five, and Hyper IDE on a Linux/Apache server.

-## Roadmap

-* Backup of folders (downloading as ZIP files)
-* Template support (choosing from a pre-defined set of templates when creating new files, according to file type)
-* Even better plugin support, even though today's plugin support is actually fairly good
-* Optimisiation (for instance changing tabs is sluggish)

-## Keyboard shortcuts

-Hyper IDE features tons of keyboard shortcuts.
-The most useful ones are as follows.

-* Alt+S - Saves active file
-* Alt+X - Close active editor
-* Alt+W - Open next code window (it's close to tab)
-* Alt+Q - Open previous code window
-* Cmd+F, Ctrl+F - Find (supports regex)
-* Alt+F - Find (persistent)
-* Cmd+Alt+F, Ctrl+Alt+F - Replace (supports _'replace all'_ and regex)
-* Alt+M - Maximise code editor
-* Alt+G - Go to line
-* Tab - Indent selected code one additional tab level
-* Shift+Tab - De-indent selected code one tab level
-* Ctrl+Space - Shows autocompletion window

 ## License options